Tips for Buying a Home In An Earthquake-Prone Area

 Some communities are safer and more prepared for disaster than others.
 To find out what measures have been taken to ensure that a community is earthquake safe, contact the local schools and city hall to find out if the community has a disaster plan, what the local law enforcement and emergency services have done to protect the members of the community and which public buildings are earthquake retrofitted.
 The more prepared a community is for a disaster, the less disastrous an earthquake will be when it occurs.

 It's also important to ensure that your household is prepared for an earthquake, should disaster strike.
 Plan to have non-perishable rations, bottled water, and emergency first aid supplies on hand to last between 3–7 days, in accordance with the Homeowner's Guide to Earthquake Safety.
+And don't forget that solar generators are a great alternative to gas powered generators since they emit no emissions, are totally safe for indoor use and have the ability to recharge with almost any type of solar panel, giving you unlimited amounts of free "fuel".
+For more information on the best type of solar generator to get for emergency situations, check out this article: http://shopsolarkits.

 Work With a Knowledgeable Real Estate Agent